noroute/greetme-web/README.md

 For more details, see the description of _GreetMe Server_.

 # Building the project
-As this project functionally depends on its backend, _GreetMe Server_ is started prior of integration testing.
+As this project functionally depends on its backend, _GreetMe Server_ is started prior to integration testing.
 Therefore, a specific [Docker Compose JUnit Rule](https://github.com/palantir/docker-compose-rule) is used.
 The library containing this JUnit Rule is available via Bintray.
 So the according repository needs to be added to your Maven _setttings.xml_ file: